ahrumnoh/codingquiz/README.md

 # Criteria of the Quiz

--Start Button
+* Start Button
--Limited Timer '15seconds' to End up the Game
+* Limited Timer '15seconds' to End up the Game
--Several multiple questions
+* Several multiple questions
--Save Score
+* Save Score
--Competed with other's Scores
+* Competed with other's Scores
--The end page, linking with 'Go home', 'HighScore' pages -Every page is connected with each page in order
+* The end page, linking with 'Go home', 'HighScore' pages
+* Every page is connected with each page in order